atymic/twitter/README.md

 ## Output format

 You can choose between three different output formats.
-By default responses will be returned as objects.
-To change this, use the `format` option in the parameters you pass to any method.
+By default, API v1 responses will be returned as objects while API v2 responses will be returned as JSON.
+To change this, use the `response_format` option in the parameters you pass to any method.

 ```
-format : object|json|array (default:object)
+response_format : object|json|array (v1 default:object) (v2 default:json)
 ```

 ## Twitter API Versions